 (F) includes procedures for notifying the local EMC regarding an evacuation of the facility;

-(G) includes procedures for notifying the DADS regional office for the area in which the facility is located by telephone immediately after a decision to evacuate is made; and
+(G) includes procedures for notifying the HHSC regional office for the area in which the facility is located by telephone immediately after a decision to evacuate is made; and

-(H) includes procedures for notifying DADS regional office for the area in which the facility is located by telephone that residents have returned to the facility, within 48 hours of their return to the facility after an evacuation.
+(H) includes procedures for notifying HHSC regional office for the area in which the facility is located by telephone that residents have returned to the facility, within 48 hours of their return to the facility after an evacuation.

 (6) Transportation.
 A facility's plan must contain a section for transportation that: